Skip to content

 • The try...finally blocks guarantee that both streamReader and fileStream are properly released, even if an error occurs during the file reading process.

-• Substitute your-file.txt with the name of your file.
+• Substitute your-file.csv with the name of your file.

 Write a Text File